datatrail-jhu/02_googlecloud/manuscript/08_googleslides.md

 # Google Slides

-One of the benefits to using Google Drive is its suite of document editors, completely free to use and accessible anywhere online.
-One of Drive's primary applications is the web-based slide presentation editor, Google Slides.
+Another of Drive's primary applications is the web-based slide presentation editor, Google Slides.
 Google Slides allows users to format and edit slide presentations.
 Other users can edit the slides simultaneously.
 It is compatible with Microsoft Powerpoint files (.pptx and .ppt).
 <img src="./img/08_googleslides/00_googleslides.png" width="300">

 # Getting Started
-Google Slides can be opened multiple ways.
+Google Slides can be opened in a number of different ways.
 The simplest option for starting a new document is going to the Google Slides URL https://slides.google.com.
-Under "Start a new presentation" select the blank option or any of the templates available.
+Under "Start a new presentation," select the blank option or any of the templates available.
 ![Google Slides Page](./img/08_googleslides/01_slidesstart.png)

 Clicking on "TEMPLATE GALLERY" will expand the template options to include "Personal," "Work," and "Education" templates.
 If the template bar is not readily visible in the given URL, it can be enabled by clicking the top left menu button ![Docs Menu Button](./img/08_googleslides/02_template.png), and click on the checkbox under "Templates."